Mortgage on AED 10,000 salary UAE 2026: which banks lend and what you can borrow

 Properties that fit AED 10,000 salary budget

-With ~AED 1.186 million property budget, the Dubai ready-property market is limited to studios and smaller 1-bedroom apartments in outlying communities.
+With ~AED 1.186 million property budget, Dubai options are limited to studios and smaller 1-bedroom apartments in outlying communities.
 Many buyers at this salary tier find better value in Sharjah or Ajman.

-- Discovery Gardens — studios from AED 500k; well-maintained older stock
+- Discovery Gardens - studios from AED 500k

 Improving your borrowing position